tywalch/electrodb/README.md

 *What to do about it:*
 This is likely a typo, if not double check the names of the fields you assigned to be the PK and SK of your index, these field names must be unique.

-### Duplicate Index Facets
+### Duplicate Index Composite Attributes
 *Code: 1014*

 *Why this occurred:*
-Within one index you tried to use the same facet in both the PK and SK.
-A facet may only be used once within an index.
+Within one index you tried to use the same composite attribute in both the PK and SK.
+A composite attribute may only be used once within an index.
 With ElectroDB it is not uncommon to use the same value as both the PK and SK when a Sort Key exists on a table -- this usually is done because some value is required in that column but for that entity it is not necessary.
-If this is your situation remember that ElectroDB does put a value in the SortKey even if does not include a facet, checkout [this section](#collection-without-an-sk) for more information.
+If this is your situation remember that ElectroDB does put a value in the SortKey even if does not include a composite attribute, checkout [this section](#collection-without-an-sk) for more information.

 *What to do about it:*
-Determine how you can change your access pattern to not duplicate the facet.
+Determine how you can change your access pattern to not duplicate the composite attribute.
 Remember that an empty array for an SK is valid.

-### Missing Facets
+### Missing Composite Attributes
 *Code: 2002*

 *Why this occurred:*
-The current request is missing some facets to complete the query based on the model definition.
-Facets are used to create the Partition and Sort keys.
+The current request is missing some composite attributes to complete the query based on the model definition.
+Composite Attributes are used to create the Partition and Sort keys.
 In DynamoDB Partition keys cannot be partially included, and Sort Keys can be partially include they must be at least passed in the order they are defined on the model.

 *What to do about it:*
-The error should describe the missing facets, ensure those facets are included in the query or update the model to reflect the needs of the access pattern.
+The error should describe the missing composite attributes, ensure those composite attributes are included in the query or update the model to reflect the needs of the access pattern.

 ### Missing Table
 *Code: 2003*f